 Parts of the site are opened to the public for tours and events throughout the year.
 More information can be found on the website of the Western Heights Preservation Society.

 Read more about the history of Western Heights.

 Before You Go

-Opening Times: The exterior is open to view during daylight hours.
+Opening Times: External viewing possible during reasonable daylight hours.
 The Western Heights Preservation Society runs open days and tours of the site.

 Access: The fort is in a steep, cliff side location and is surrounded by an uneven grass surface.

 Parking: There is free council-operated parking next to several entrances to the site.
 There is limited parking on Drop Redoubt Road next to the entrance to the Drop Redoubt, a car park on on North Military Road next to the Detached Bastion, and a car park on South Military Road, next to St Martin's Battery.